The Coping® magazine website (“the website”) is wholly owned and operated by Media America, Inc. (“MAI”), a Tennessee

 The website may collect the following information:

 Information You Voluntarily Submit to the Website: The website will collect your name, mailing address, and email address when you voluntarily sign up to receive the print magazine or eNEWSLETTERS.
-Email sign-ups will have a clearly identified double opt-in, allowing you to correct a mistaken click or reconsider your choice.
 When you have fully signed up, the website will collect your name, mailing address, and email address if provided.
 The website will also collect your name, mailing address, and email address, and comment when you use the online Contact Us form.

 Automatically-Collected Information: The website will automatically collect certain information about you for use with Google Analytics’ third-party statistical analysis.
 This includes your IP address, operating system type, browser type, referring website, pages you viewed, links clicked, and the dates/times when you accessed the website.
 It is important to note that there is no personal information attached to this data, it is completely anonymous, and has only been collected for aggregate and statistical purposes.